History of Los Angeles Metro Rail and Busway

-The history of the Los Angeles Metro Rail and Busway system begins in the early 1970s, when the traffic-choked region began planning a rapid transit system.
+The history of the Los Angeles Metro Rail and Busway systems begin in the early 1970s, when the traffic-choked region began planning a rapid transit system.
 The first dedicated busway opened along I-10 in 1973, and the region's first light rail line, the Blue Line (now the A Line) opened in 1990.
 Today the system includes over 160 mi of heavy rail, light rail, and bus rapid transit lines, with multiple new lines under construction as of 2019.

 Precursors: Red Cars, Yellow Cars, and the "Hollywood Subway" (1901–1949)

-In the first half of the 20th century, Southern California had an extensive privately owned rail transit network with over 1200 mi of track at its peak, used by the interurban cars of the Pacific Electric (“Red Cars”) and streetcars of the Los Angeles Railway (“Yellow Cars”).
-Many of these routes were constructed by real estate developers looking to lure people into their "streetcar suburbs."
+In the first half of the 20th century, Southern California had an extensive privately owned rail transit network with over 1200 mi of track at its peak, used by the interurban cars of the Pacific Electric ("Red Cars") and streetcars of the Los Angeles Railway ("Yellow Cars").
+Many of these routes were constructed by real estate developers looking to lure people into their "streetcar suburbs".

+Streetcar tunnels

-In Downtown Los Angeles, train cars operated in the middle of city streets, and their frequent stops and crossings created traffic jams with increasing automobile traffic.
+In Downtown Los Angeles, train cars operated in the middle of city streets, and the introduction of cars on to lanes previously dedicated to pedestrians, horses, and public transit, created traffic jams.
 By 1917, city leaders started discussing the need for a system of subway tunnels for the Red Cars to use under and around downtown.
 Tunnels would connect Downtown in two directions: north to Glendale and Burbank, Hollywood, and the San Fernando Valley; and west to Vineyard Junction from where trains continued to Santa Monica on one line, and to Venice and Redondo Beach on the other.
-In 1923, the city proposed a large central subway station under Pershing Square, to be the hub of what a system with tunnels to the north, west, south and east, thus removing all Red Cars (but not the intra-city Yellow Cars) from downtown streets.
+In 1923, the city proposed a large central subway station under Pershing Square, to be the hub of a system with tunnels to the north, west, south and east, thus removing all Red Cars (but not the intra-city Yellow Cars) from downtown streets.
 The proposed system was further worked out in a comprehensive transit plan by Kelker, DeLeuw & Co. commissioned by the city and county.